 Rensselaer Polytechnic Institute requires freshmen to live on-campus.
 With 87.4% of the educators being full time, students are sure to get plenty of interaction with teachers.
 The scorecard provides a great overview of Rensselaer Polytechnic Institute.

 Any student who is interested in Materials Engineering needs to take a look at Lehigh University.
 Bethlehem, Pennsylvania is an ideal surrounding for individuals who appreciate the fast-paced city life.

 There is a graduate program obtainable for those who are intrigued.
 International students constitute 16.4% of the campus at Lehigh University.
 Ever wish schools had a report card?
 Now they are.
 Check out Lehigh University's scorecard.

 Winona State University is among your top options if you want to study Materials Engineering.
 This is a wonderful option for students who prefer the style of a small college town.

+You may want to invest in an ACT preparation class before taking the test because the average ACT score is 22.
 This school does not require first-year students to live on-campus.
-About 36.8% of Winona State's campus is from outside Minnesota, so, you will have lots of opportunities to meet students throughout the continent.
 Take a look at all of Winona State University's rankings to know more about the college.

 It's difficult to beat Illinois Institute of Technology if you wish to pursue Materials Engineering as a major.
 Situated in Chicago, Illinois, this school is ideal for learners who flourish in a city atmosphere.